JameChou/google-scraper-data/README.md

 ## Google Scraper Data

 This project for reading GoogleScraper output json then insert the data into MySQL or other database.
-Query the data and show the data by website client.
+Query the data and show the data by web client.
 Easy for querying and searching.

 Check the link [GoogleScraper](https://github.com/NikolaiT/GoogleScraper), learn more about **GoogleScraper**.
 GoogleScraper provide command line to fetch data from different search engines.